schmidthole/lord/README.md

 2. A registry to push and pull docker images from.
 3. A `lord.yml` file in the current directory alongside the `Dockerfile`

+## Container Requirements

+To keep things ultra simple, lord requires the following from any containers deployed:

+* If the container hosts a web service, it must expose this on its internal port `80`.
+* Lord provides a volume mount internal to the container at `/data`.
+If the container needs to store any persistent data, it must be done at this location.

 ## Usage

 *Assuming the `lord` binary is in your `$PATH`*